darktable-org/darktable/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Platform (please complete the following information):**
+ - Darktable Version [e.g. 2.6.0]
  - OS: [e.g. funtoo linux]
- - Version [e.g. 2.6.0]
  - OpenCL activated or no
- - which GFX-card and GFX-driver
+ - Which graphics card and driver version

 **Additional context**
 Add any other context about the problem here, for example:
- - Can you reproduce with another dt version?
+ - Can you reproduce with another Darktable version?
  - Can you reproduce with a RAW or Jpeg or both?
  - Are the steps above reproduce with a fresh edit (removing history)?
  - Attach an XMP if this is necessary
- - Is dt compiled by yourself?
-If so which compiler is used?
-Which options?
+ - Did you compile Darktable yourself?
+If so which compiler was used, with what options?
  - Is the issue still present using an empty/new config-dir